Marianne Fannin

 Marianne or Edda Fannin (2 March 1845 – 18 November 1938) was an Irish botanical artist, known for her work painting the flora of South Africa.
 She was regarded as one of the principle South African botanical artists of her time.

 Life

 Marianne Edwardine Fannin was born in Dublin on 2 March 1845, the daughter of Thomas and Ellen Fannin.
-When Fannin was a few months old, her family emigrated from Dublin to South Africa.
+When Fannin was a few months old, her family emigrated from Dublin to Cape Colony.
 Initially they lived on the Cape of Good Hope.
 They then took up residence on the Dargle, a tributary of the Umgeni River, and it was named after the River Dargle near Dublin by Fannin's father.
 The local district is now known by the name Dargle.